thumphries/bear-traps-talk/talk.md

 Since it feels like a very advanced technique, people tend to test these things a bit less, for whatever reason.

+---

+class: center, middle

+# Part X: Strategies

+---

+???

+Dialects and tribes - many use cases

+Layering - explicit libraries with few expectations, more libraries built on top

+Defaults are for applications

+At a certain scale, it is worth investing in a common core